Net Worth

 Personal Life

-In 1976, Borg started dating professional tennis player Mariana Simionescu from Romania, and in July 1980, they got married in Bucharest, Romania.
+In 1976, Borg began dating Romanian professional tennis player Mariana Simionescu, and in July 1980, they married in Bucharest, Romania.
 They divorced in 1984 after a four-year marriage, and Borg then had Robin, a son, in 1985 with Swedish model Jannike Björling.

-Later, he started dating Italian singer Loredana Bertè, and the couple eventually got married in 1989—this marriage did not last, either, as they divorced in 1993.
+Later, he began dating Italian singer Loredana Bertè, and the couple eventually got married in 1989.
+However, this marriage also did not last, as they divorced in 1993.
 Borg met and married Patricia Ostfeld, his third wife, in June 2002, and their son Leo was born in 2003.

 Summary